Dirtywave/M8Docs/docs/M8HeadlessSetup.md

 1. Unplug the USB cable from the Teensy, then plug it back in.
 1. Close the M8 TouchDesigner app, then reopen it.

+## Problem: The other M8 display clients (Except M8 TouchDesigner), are causing issues.
+If you are experiencing issues with any other M8 display client, except the M8 TouchDesigner, feel free to contact the creator of the M8 display client you are using.

 # Still Need Help?
 Join us on Discord! https://discord.gg/7SVuZe9

+# A note about third party M8 display clients

+If you feel like your M8 display client should be mentioned here, feel free to open an issue and create a Pull Request.